|Nutrition Facts (per serving)|

-Feta cheese, Greek yogurt and basil make a tangy cheese sauce that's light but creamy.
-In this recipe, the feta cheese sauce served over warm pasta.
+Feta cheese, Greek yogurt, and basil make a tangy cheese sauce that's light but creamy.
+In this recipe, the feta cheese sauce is served over warm pasta (use pasta shapes that will catch the sauce, such as small shells, macaroni, pipe rigate, or fusilli).
 It's also quite good poured over cooked chicken breasts or salmon.
 Ever versatile, the sauce can also be used as a salad dressing for leafy greens, beans and/or grains.

 Feta is a great cheese to keep on hand since it stays fresh for weeks and can be added to just about any type of salad, pizza or pasta.
 It's also delicious drizzled with olive oil and served with bread for a quick appetizer.

 Feta tends to taste best when it's sold in large chunks, as opposed to pre-crumbled feta.
 To keep it moist and fresh, pieces of feta should be refrigerated in whey or brine.
 Most, but not all, feta is sold in whey or brine; either way, you want to have enough to at least partially submerge the cheese.
 You can make your own brine by mixing water with a little bit of salt.